Thunderstone (album)

 Thunderstone is the debut album by Finnish power metal band Thunderstone.
-Some versions of this album contain a bonus track which is a cover of the song "Wasted Years" by Iron Maiden.
+Some versions of the album contain a bonus track which is a cover of the song "Wasted Years" by Iron Maiden.

+The debut started as a side project for Antidote's Nino Laurenne and was recorded at his studio, Sonic Pump Studios, in Helsinki..
+The musical style of the album is in the lineage of fellow Finns, Stratovarius.

 Track listing

 All songs written by Nino Laurenne, except where noted.